-Students conducting Sustainability projects in collaboration and under the mentorship of collaborating organizations and faculty are eligible for Sustainability Awards.
+Students conducting Sustainability projects under the mentorship of collaborating organizations and faculty are eligible for Sustainability Awards.
 The Montclair State University’s PSEG Institute for Sustainability Science (PSEG ISS) Work to Succeed program educational initiative which allows students to bridge their knowledge from the classroom, to their own, individual projects with the guidance and support of both public and corporate partnerships.
 Students are paid to work hourly for 1-2 semesters on a hands-on project, then are eligible for an award to further their professional development.
 Students who have received these sponsored awards are below.

 Sustainability Award Recipients